-Want to escape the stress of a big, white wedding?
-Like the idea of getting married on a near-deserted beach as the sun sets over the Caribbean Sea?
-Happy to have a relaxed but really romantic and wonderfully meaningful ceremony which will give you beautiful memories, for life?
-Hate the thought of a conveyor-belt wedding, the likes of which you've heard about?
+Do you want to escape the stress of a big, white wedding?
+Do you like the idea of getting married on a near-deserted beach as the sun sets over the Caribbean Sea?
+Do you want a relaxed but romantic and meaningful ceremony that will give you beautiful memories, for life?
+Do you hate the thought of a conveyor-belt wedding?

-- If you answered yes to any (or indeed all) of the above, Tobago's the island for you.
-The benefits of choosing this charming island for your nuptials would fill a guest book...
+If you answered yes to any of the above, Tobago is the place for you.
+The benefits of choosing this charming island would fill a guest book...

-- Friendly suppliers more interested in giving you a good wedding than ripping you off
+- Friendly suppliers more interested in providing a good wedding than ripping you off

 - Diverse enough to give you a hen/stag experience, wedding and honeymoon in one

-- Something for every age, religion, marital history, group size, and most importantly, budget
+- Something for every age, religion, marital history, group size, and budget

 It is possible to get married on Tobago on a tight budget.
 The beauty of the island is that commercialism hasn't yet ruined the quaint way of life, the local charm or the menu – people generally don't come to Tobago for burgers and fries, poolside service and cocktails.
 Sure, you can get that at some of the larger hotels, but you'll have to pay for it.

 - You should carry your dress as special hand luggage.
-If you're lucky you'll be upgraded and it can be hung in the 'wardrobe' but even if you aren't upgraded, you should ask the flight attendants who should be happy to help
+If you're lucky you'll be upgraded and it can be hung in the 'wardrobe' but even if you aren't upgraded, you should ask the flight attendants, who will normally be happy to help

 - Hang your dress up as soon as you arrive at your accommodation.
 Most creases will drop out of your dress in the climate and with a gentle, warm iron on the morning of your wedding

 - Don't forget sun protection cream on your wedding day.
-It's so important not to get frazzled for the sake of ten minutes before you step outside
+Don't get frazzled for the sake of ten minutes before you step outside

-- …nor should you forget insect repellent.
-All over – to the tops of your legs, all around your tummy and concentrating on your ankles and feet
+- Don't forget insect repellent.
+All over, to the tops of your legs, as well as all around your tummy and concentrating on your ankles and feet

 - You can expect a certain amount of local interest in your wedding, just like everywhere else in the world, Tobagonians love a wedding, and so will your fellow hotel guests.
 Everyone will be wishing you well, so there's no problem.
 Relax!

-- While you might not be especially religious yourself, you should respect the fact that Tobago is a fairly religious island.
-If you choose to marry somewhere, you will have to accept their way of doing things
+- While you might not be especially religious yourself, you should respect the fact that Tobago is a very religious island.
+If you choose to marry somewhere, you must accept their way of doing things

 - Bear in mind that the pace of life is significantly more relaxed (read: slow) in Tobago.
 There's no point in being Bridezilla and expecting things to happen at the snap of your fingers.
 People might be a little bit late, things won't kick off at the exact minute you expect them to and you won't always get an instant response to your queries.
 Chill!